-This book traces the translation history of German philosophy, with long and well-justified layovers in Paris, proposing an innovative translation strategy toward addressing the long-standing difficulties in its translation.
+This book traces the translation history of twentieth-century German philosophy into English, with significant layovers in Paris, and proposes an innovative approach to long-standing difficulties in its translation.

-This book will be of interest to researchers interested in the German language, translation studies, philosophy, and intellectual history.
+This book is a crucial reference for translators and researchers interested in the German language, and particularly for scholars in translation studies, philosophy, and intellectual history.

 Acknowledgements; Introduction; 1.
 When Thought Resists Translation: The Case for Differential Translation; 2.
 The Supertranslatability of Metaphor in Hans Blumenberg’s Translation Histories; 3.
 Retranslating Freud; 4.The Americanization of a French Understanding of Being German; Conclusion; Index